-But for those who call city streets home, heading inside is not always a realistic option.
+Winter weather is in full swing, but for those who call city streets home, heading inside is not always an option.

 Instead of walking by, here are a few ways you can help:

 Locate a shelter or warming center

 From your smartphone you can connect someone desiring shelter with support.
 The Salvation Army claims to have a presence in nearly every zip code across the country.
 And every location can serve as a warming station.

 The organization is tailoring responses to fit the unique needs of each of its communities — including areas caught up in the current cold snap.
 People can locate their nearest Salvation Army center through the organization’s online location finder.

 “The Salvation Army is involved coast to coast in dealing with the challenges of these extraordinarily cold days,” the Salvation Army’s national commander, Kenneth Hodder tells CNN.

 He points out that a roof over one’s head doesn’t necessarily mean heat in one’s home.
 Millions of financially squeezed Americans are forced to prioritize paying for housing over utilities or food.

 For these individuals, Hodder recommends placing a call to 1-800-SAL-ARMY to connect with helpful resources.